Bcpoole/Zenta/README.md

+#Zenta

+Zenta is built with [Aurelia](http://www.aurelia.io/).

-Included is sampleCharacter.json as a guideline (mostly done but needs some additions).
+*Included is sampleCharacter.json as a guideline (mostly done but needs some additions).*
 # Running The App

 To run the app, follow these steps.